4rund3v/rust_adventures/basics/common_programming_concepts/Readme.md

 ---

 ### Conditionals and Loops
 Rust provides `if and else if` blocks for checking conditions that evaluate to a boolean value, non boolean values are not automatically converted.
   Rust also provides the match clause to match the value, like a switch case statement.
+  The if evaluates to an expression, can be used in a let statement, both arms to be having the same data type.
   For loops the rust language provides, `loop`, `while`, and `for`.
+  loop:
+    - continue: to skip over the flow below it
+    - break: statement to stop the execution of the loop
+    - loop returns the value; when the break expression is followed by the value to be returned.
+    -